balusena/kubernetes-for-devops/18-Kubernetes Jobs and CronJobs/Kubernetes Jobs and CronJobs.md

 ```
 **Note:** We can see that the system.users.bson, todos.bson are the collections of the database.

-### 15.If we are doubtful, let’s get into the MongoDB pod and check if that collection exists:
+### 15.If we are doubtful, let’s get into the MongoDB pod and check if that collection exists.
 ```
 ubuntu-dsbda@ubuntudsbda-virtual-machine:~$ kubectl exec -it mongo-0 -- mongo
 MongoDB shell version v4.0.8